DeusFigendi/ASN_IPFire_Script/README.md

                asn_ipfire.sh --asn "CompanyA,CompanyB,CompanyC"

 FILE = name of a file, containing one or more company names.
-Company names to be separated by space or line feeds. usage example: asn_ipfire.sh -r -f company.lst
+Company names to be separated by space or line feed. usage example: asn_ipfire.sh -r -f company.lst
                asn_ipfire.sh --network -f company.lst